 You will likely have living expenses to take care of that don’t show up on a credit report.
 Items like an annual vacation, the purchase of a better vehicle in 2 or 3 years, along with your hobbies, all add up over time.

-Don’t forget about paying for mowing the lawn, plowing the driveway, as well as well as the monthly purchases you may make for your home.
+Don’t forget about paying for mowing the lawn, plowing the driveway, as well as the monthly purchases you may make for your home.

-Sit down and really focus on everything that you spend during a month to get a comfortable feel for a new house payment.
+Sit down and really focus on everything you spend during a month to feel comfortable with a new house payment.

 #2: A Down Payment is Only One Out of Pocket Expense for Purchasing a Home

-You may qualify for a no down payment or low down payment mortgage, such as the VA loan or the FHA loan.
+You may qualify for a no down payment or low down payment mortgages, such as the VA loan or the FHA loan.
 If so, this can save you thousands of dollars at the time of purchase.
-However, the down payment is only one piece of the home buying puzzle.
+However, the down payment is only one piece of the home-buying puzzle.

 Before you ever make the down payment, there is a thing called earnest money.
 The amount of earnest money usually is 5% of the purchase price.
 This amount is expected when you sign a contract to place an offer on the home.
-If the seller accepts the offer, and your loan is approved, the earnest money is usually applied towards the closing costs.
-But, you are still asked to pay it up front as a sign of good faith.
+If the seller accepts the offer and your loan is approved, the earnest money is usually applied to closing costs.
+But, you are still asked to pay it upfront as a sign of good faith.

 There is also the matter of the closing costs.
 Some service providers are called upon each time a mortgage transaction is completed.
-The lender, the real estate agent, the home appraiser, the local county courthouse, a homeowner insurance agent and the closing attorney are just some of the representatives involved in the purchase, and each of them will charge a fee.
+The lender, the real estate agent, the home appraiser, the local county courthouse, a homeowner insurance agent and the closing attorney are just some of the representatives involved in the purchase.
+Each of them will charge a fee.